Best Cycling Trousers for Commuting [Top 3 for Men + Women in 2020]

 Urban Cycling Jeans

 I used to ride around in cheap everyday jeans – and it’s okay to do so – but you’ll often feeling hot, clammy and uncomfortable, with chafing a real risk.
+But if you get jeans that are real bicycle trousers – you’re in for a treat.

 The first time I tried a pair of urban cycling jeans (the Resolute Bay Cordura Jeans, in fact), I was hooked.
 The jeans looked damn good, but they were also stretchy and breathable – which once you’ve experienced on your commute, there’s no going back.
 Resolute Bay also include reflective striping on the rear and side of their cycling commuter jeans – which is a massive benefit when cycling at night.